We are looking for highly motivated Postdoctoral researchers and PhD students. For more info, feel free to contact Dr. Sadeghi or Dr. Sangtarash

 Currently there is no postdoc position available.

 There are a number of post-doctoral fellowship opportunities in the UK on the competitive basis.
-We are happy to support strong applicants for these scheme.
-Please see below "General Fellowship Openings" for more information.
+We are happy to support strong applicants for these fellowships.
+For more information, see "General Fellowship Openings" below.

 PhD in Engineering

 General Fellowship Openings